What Do You Learn in Culinary School?

-The Culinary Arts program at ICE comprises five modules and 110 lessons, concluding with an externship — with an emphasis on foundational learning.
+The Culinary Arts program at ICE is comprised of five modules and 110 lessons, and concludes with an externship — with an emphasis on foundational learning.
 That all begins with basic products and skills and moves forward from there, layering on skills just as one might layer in flavors.

 Early lessons lean into product recognition, knife skills and food safety.
 More than a few days will go by at the beginning of your program before you use a stove.
 I definitely came to ICE with a mindset that I already had some cooking skills, but I can say from my own experience that the start-from-the-beginning method of teaching at ICE was critical to the training that happened both in and out of the classroom.

 Pursue a professional culinary education with career training at ICE.

 The curriculum moves on from these basics into soups and sauces, dry heat and moist heat cooking methods, as well as vegetable and egg cookery.
 With a solid foundation of these techniques, you will then move into flavor-based lessons that involve deep dives into various regional cuisines with an emphasis on why different parts of the world showcase different styles and products.
 (There’s a reason people associate butter with French cuisine and olive oil with Italian, for example.)